 He took great pains over his fitness and was rarely troubled by injury, despite often being asked to bowl against the wind or up-slope.
 Statham was a quite superb fielder in the outfield with a safe pair of hands, a hard throw, and was fast over the ground.
 His occasionally contributed runs as a tailender he batted left-handed, with a first-class best of 62.
 Brian Statham debuted for England in 1950-51 after a successful first-class season with Lancashire and was a regular fixture in the England side for more than a decade.

-“But strong man that he was, there was a delightful charm and caring sensitivity about his approach to life and to the people around him.
+“But the strong man that he was, there was a delightful charm and caring sensitivity about his approach to life and to the surrounding people.
 He was one of the nicest cricketers I have been privileged to know an opinion shared by all who met him”.

 Please excuse this intrusion into the death of a much loved public performer but if I offer a private reflection on Brian Statham, who died on June 11, 2000, just a week before his 0th birthday.
 It is because he played in the first cricket match I saw, and is one of the reasons I learned to love the game.
 His passing is a reminder of how much has gone of life.

 A young boy growing up in Lancashire absorbed the greatness of George Statham as he understood the huge public affection for Tom Finney or in a different field, Kathleen Ferrier.
 It was a given Like them, he came from a modest background and went on to conquer the world.
 Like them, he never imagined that fame separated him from his fellows.

 Statham was approaching the end of his career when I first saw him bowl, against Derbyshire in 1967.
 He was 38, a great age by today’s standards when he took 6 for 34 to bowl out Yorkshire for 61 a year later.
 So I can at least boast that I saw him run through the champions.